somebox/radio-ripper/README.md

 All contents are open-source, unlicensed, and unsupported.
 Enjoy, share, and realize that I offer no warranty or claim to anything you see here.

 Also **be aware, that you should not use this to create a public feed of WKCR programs**.
 If they wanted this to happen, they would offer it themselves.
 This program is intended to be used for private recording and entertainment purposes.
-The momement you publish recordings, you are most probably breaking the law.
+The moment you publish recordings, you are most probably breaking the law!

 ## And Finally...